Points of Pride

 UW Bothell is a Forbes’ “Best Value College” for 2019 — No. 22 on a list of 300 schools across the nation that are ranked to help students and their families evaluate the likely return on their investment in higher education.

-Our graduates contribute to the region: About 90% of UW Bothell students come from the Washington state — and 9 out of 10 of UW Bothell’s almost 24,000 alumni stay to live and work in King and Snohomish counties.
+Our graduates contribute to the region: About 90% of UW Bothell students come from the Washington state — and 9 out of 10 of UW Bothell’s more than 25,000 alumni stay to live and work in King and Snohomish counties.

 UW Bothell brings more than $341.8 million in economic activity to the state.
 That includes a direct impact of approximately $184 million and indirect impact of approximately $158 million.
 These amounts reflect expenditures, government revenues, the employment of faculty and staff, and personal incomes of residents.